Types of dependency: an overview

 • Consequences: Severe health problems, deterioration of mental health, legal problems and social isolation.

-Nicotine addiction
+Nicotine dependence

 • Consequences: Lung disease, cardiovascular disease, cancer and other serious health problems.

-Gambling addiction
+Gambling dependency

 • Characteristics: Compulsive need to gamble, often leading to financial problems, lying to family and friends, and neglecting responsibilities.